nus-cs2103-AY2425S1/ip/README.md

    ```bash
    ./gradlew run
    ```
-Alternatively, you can run the 'Launcher class' directly from your IDE.
+Alternatively, you can run the `Launcher` class directly from your IDE.

 ### Using the Application